HansKristian-Work/vkd3d-proton/README.md

     - `skip_application_workarounds` - Skips all application workarounds.
       For debugging purposes.
     - `dxr` - Enables DXR support if supported by device.
+    - `dxr11` - Enables DXR tier 1.1 support if supported by device.
     - `force_static_cbv` - Unsafe speed hack on NVIDIA.
 May or may not give a significant performance uplift.
     - `single_queue` - Do not use asynchronous compute or transfer queues.
     - `no_upload_hvv` - Blocks any attempt to use host-visible VRAM (large/resizable BAR) for the UPLOAD heap.